-A billion to one has been added to your bookmarks.
+A billion to one has been saved

 The creation of products and services derived from crowd-based insights is the foundation of the “billion-to-one” experience.
 Taking your characteristics and behavior and contextualizing them with data from many thousands of other individuals allows designers to deliver products and services that are, or at least feel, unique.